samra-a/Capstone_Project_GRWM/README.md

 Our component diagram showcases the different sections that we had in our JavaScript file.
 We have our main GRWMContainer, pages and components and how they link to one another.

 ![Component Diagram](images/Component.png)

+**DISCLAIMER: All images used in this project were for educational purposes only.
+No Copyright Infringement Intended.**